 If you're paying $10 a month to rent a modem from Comcast, that's $120 a year or $600 over 5 years.
 You can buy a new one that will pay for itself in less than one year.
 Its easy to install.
 Just hookup modem, open web browser on attached computer and follow the on-screen instructions.

 Comcast / Xfinity Triple Play or Voice customers: The modems listed immediately below will not work if you have Comcast/Xfinity Voice or Triple Play.
 To see modems that will work, read this: Comcast Voice Modems

 DOCSIS 3.0 Cable Modems

 Comcast recommends that you buy a DOCSIS 3.0 modem for all of their internet plans.
 All of these modems below will work on all speed tiers: Economy, Performance, Ultra, Blast! and Extreme.
 For Extreme 150, choose a modem with at least 8-channel downstream bonding to maximize your speed.
 They are the ARRIS/Motorola SB6141, SB6183, SB6190, SBG6580, SBG6700, SBG6782, SBG6900, Netgear C3000, CG3000Dv2, C3700, C6300 and Zoom 5354.

 All of these modems are high quality and have pretty much the same features, except of course those with routers built in.
 So don't worry too much about deciding which one to buy.
-Price should be the most important factor.
+Price should be a main factor in your buying decision.
 Buy one now and start saving those rental fees!Show All Modems: Show All Modems with Downstream Channels of:

 DOCSIS 2.0 Cable Modems